 John V. Winfield - Mr. Winfield was first appointed to the Board in 1982.
 He currently serves as the Company's Chairman of the Board, President, and Chief Executive Officer, having first been appointed as such in 1987.
-Mr. Winfield also serves as President, Chairman, and Chief Executive Officer of the Company's subsidiaries, Santa Fe Financial Corporation ("Santa Fe") and Portsmouth Square, Inc. ("Portsmouth"), both public companies.
+Mr. Winfield also serves as President, Chairman, and Chief Executive Officer of the Company's subsidiary Portsmouth Square, Inc. ("Portsmouth"), a public company.
 Mr. Winfield also served as Chairman of the Board of Comstock Mining Inc. (NYSE MKT: LODE) ("Comstock"), a public company, from June 2011 to September 2015.
 Mr. Winfield's extensive experience as an entrepreneur and investor, as well as his managerial and leadership experience from serving as a chief executive officer and director of public companies, led to the Board's conclusion that he should serve as a director of the Company.